The Boat Race 1912

 The 69th Boat Race took place on 30 March 1912 with a re-row on 1 April.
 Held annually, the event is a side-by-side rowing race between crews from the Universities of Oxford and Cambridge along the River Thames.
 Oxford went into the race as reigning champions, having won the previous year's race.
 Umpired by former Cambridge rower Frederick I. Pitman, this year's race ended with Cambridge sinking and Oxford waterlogged.
 Pitman declared the result as "No Race" and in the subsequent re-row on the following Monday, the race was won by Oxford by six lengths.
-The Dark Blues' fourth consecutive victory took the overall record in the event to 38–30 in their favour.
+Oxford's fourth consecutive victory took the overall record in the event to 38–30 in their favour.

 Background

 The Boat Race is a side-by-side rowing competition between the University of Oxford (sometimes referred to as the "Dark Blues") and the University of Cambridge (sometimes referred to as the "Light Blues").
 The race was first held in 1829, and since 1845 has taken place on the 4.2 mi Championship Course on the River Thames in southwest London.
 The rivalry is a major point of honour between the two universities; it is followed throughout the United Kingdom and, as of 2014, broadcast worldwide.
 Oxford went into the race as reigning champions, having won the previous year's race by 3 3/4 lengths.
 Oxford, however, held the overall lead with 37 victories to Cambridge's 30 (excluding the "dead heat" of 1877).